ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 Media type registrations are expected to conform to various requirements laid out in the following sections.
 Note that specific requirements can vary depending on the registration tree ({{trees}}).

+Other than IETF registrations in the standards tree, the registration of a media type does not imply endorsement, approval, or recommendation by the IANA or the IETF or even certification that the specification is adequate.

 Additional requirements specific to the registration of XML media types are specified in {{!RFC7303}}.

 ## Functionality